 The new measures require collaboration both within and outside a municipality by different disciplines and services that are not familiar with this way of working.
 Green-blue urban development requires collaboration between urban developers, architects, city ecologists, water experts, and the managers of green and open space.
 This collaboration must also be accepted and valued by the citizens.

-In recent years opMAAT has been commissioned by municipalities, provinces and the Dutch Ministry of Housing, Spatial Planning and the Environment (VROM) to work with those involved.
-Through interdisciplinary climate workshops we have been able to help develop attractive, integrated and widely accepted solutions for various areas (including Southeast Delft, Hoogeveen Bentinckspark, Culemborg EVA-Lanxmeer and others).
+In recent years atelier GROENBLAUW has been commissioned by municipalities, provinces and the Dutch Ministry of Infrastructure and the Environment to work with those involved.
+Through interdisciplinary climate workshops we have been able to help develop attractive, integrated and widely accepted solutions for various areas (including Hoogeveen Bentinckspark, Culemborg EVA-Lanxmeer, Scheveningen Harbour and others).

 To meet the challenges of the future we will need to develop ways in which the various sectors can work together and formalise and institutionalise these forms of collaboration.